omar-fadl/SalesInvoiceGenerator/README.md

-# SalesInvoiceGenerator
+# Sales Invoice Generator
-=it is a java desktop application ;
+It is a java desktop application you can run this project by running myGui.java

-you can run this project by running myGui.java;
+### Data you need  to upload found in data section

- =data you need  to upload found in data section there is two files .csv
+ there is two files .csv
- 1-InvoiceHeader
+- InvoiceHeader
- 2-InvoiceLine
+- InvoiceLine

-=Features:
+### Features:
--Load file
+- Load file
--Save file
+- Save file
--Create new invoice
+- Create new invoice
--Delete invoice
+- Delete invoice
--Create new item
+- Create new item
--Delete items
+- Delete items
 - exceptions
--error messages
+- error messages